ome/omero-documentation/tutorial/insight-util-scripts.rst

 "\_Z" \* Time Name Pattern: "None" (optional)

-If the input images are Z stacks, then the 'Z Name Pattern' will be ignored and the Z-size of the first image will be used instead (NB: assumed that all images have the same Z size).
+If the input images are Z stacks, then the 'Z Name Pattern' will be ignored and the Z-size of the first image will be used instead.

+.. note:: It is assumed that all images have the same Z size.

 Manually Define Dimensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^